“The strongest among the weak is the one that doesn’t forget their weakness”

 Ultimate Disc History in Canada

-Canadian Open tournament co-director Ken Westerfield would organize and play in these early demonstrations with some of the ultimate founders (Johnny Appleseeds) from Columbia High School in New Jersey and other disc athletes who were there to compete in the events at the Canadian Open competition.
-Westerfield also played ultimate while competing in the mid-1970s at U.S. Frisbee events on the East Coast and touring team league ultimate in California’s NCUFL (1977-78).
-In 1979, retiring from competing in U.S. freestyle, disc golf, ultimate and over-all NAS competitions, Westerfield continued to organize Frisbee show tours and disc competitions in Canada.
-Because of Ken’s love of ultimate, began organizing ultimate Frisbee events in Toronto.
-In 1979, Westerfield with the help of Irwin Toy’s CFA director Bob Blakely and Chris Lowcock started the Toronto Ultimate Club (TUC).
+Canadian Open tournament co-director Ken Westerfield would organize and play in these early demonstrations with some of the ultimate founders (Johnny Appleseeds) from Columbia High School and other disc athletes who were there to compete in the events at the Canadian Open Frisbee Championships.
+Westerfield also played ultimate while competing in the mid-1970s in the U.S. and touring team league ultimate in the Northern California Ultimate Frisbee League (NCUFL) (1977-78).
+In 1979, retiring from competing in freestyle, disc golf, ultimate and over-all NAS competitions in the United States, Westerfield continued to organize Frisbee show tours and disc sports competitions in Canada.
+Because of Ken’s love of ultimate and his desire to play again, began organizing Canada’s first ultimate league in Toronto.
+In 1979, Westerfield with the help of Irwin Toy’s CFA director Bob Blakely and Chris Lowcock began recruiting players for a Toronto Ultimate League (Club) (TUC).

 Note: This information is from Ultimate Canada Hall of Fame and TUC.